Why I built yet another dependency graph scanner

 bomly plugins enable your-plugin

-That turns "Bomly doesn't support my thing" from a dead end into an afternoon.
+That turns "Bomly doesn't support my thing" from a dead end into an afternoon of work.
 If your ecosystem, your feed, or your policy is unusual, you don't have to wait on me — and you don't have to fork the binary.

 Built for a world with more agents in it